American Composer: Beata Moon by Kyle Gann

 Moon composes music in a variety of genres: orchestral, concert band, solo instrumental, chamber, and vocal, including children’s songs.
 Her four CDs of original music were enthusiastically received by press and public alike and continue to be broadcast throughout the world.
 Reviewer Andrew Druckenbrod of Gramophone magazine wrote, “Moon writes compelling music that is utterly sincere.”
 She has created and performed interactive concerts for children for Musica Reginae, a classical music collective based in Queens, NY.
 Moon also works as a teaching artist for Carnegie Hall, Lincoln Center, the New York Philharmonic and Marquis Studios where she has led workshops and designed curricula tailored for students and participants of various backgrounds and disabilities.

 Moon incorporates current social issues to use as inspiration for creative-choice making in her activities.
-She was recipient of the International Teaching Artist Conference grant and traveled to Seoul, Korea in 2019 to work with the El Sistema-based Orchestra Dream in Seongbuk and its teaching artists.
-Moon was one of the presenters at ITAC5.
+She was recipient of the International Teaching Artist Collaborative grant and traveled to Seoul, Korea in 2019 to work with the El Sistema-based Orchestra Dream in Seongbuk and its teaching artists.
+Moon was one of the presenters at ITAC5 and digital ITAC6.
 She has facilitated conversations about race and restorative justice and believes in the power of music and the arts to heal and work towards social change.
+She is a staff developer at the Morningside Center for Teaching Social Responsibility.

 Through her various roles as a teaching artist, performer, composer and activist, Moon is able to fulfill her wish to work musically with people of all ages and backgrounds.
 She believes that going beyond the listening experience, engaging in the actual composition and creation of music is an invigorating way to process life’s varied experiences while striving towards social change.
 Moon hopes to reach and engage all people through her music and work.